Grodageek/GrodaWallet-mobile/README.md

 [![CircleCI](https://circleci.com/gh/MetaMask/metamask-mobile/tree/develop.svg?style=shield)](https://circleci.com/gh/MetaMask/metamask-mobile/tree/develop)

-MetaMask is a mobile web browser that provides easy access to websites that use the [Ethereum](https://ethereum.org/) blockchain.
+GrodaWallet is a mobile web browser that provides easy access to websites that use the [Ethereum](https://ethereum.org/) blockchain.

 For up to the minute news, follow our [Twitter](https://twitter.com/metamask) or [Medium](https://medium.com/metamask) pages.

 To learn how to develop MetaMask-compatible applications, visit our [Developer Docs](https://docs.metamask.io).

-## MetaMask Mobile
+## GrodaWallet Mobile

 ### Building Locally